top of page

 What makes Orelo stand out from the crowd is its high contrast between thin and thick lines.
 In small dimensions, the hairline strokes almost disappear from view.
 Increasing the weight will place more of an emphasis on this striking contrast.
 Additional unique touches are the triangular shapes that are formed on certain strokes (for example the tail of the “y” or a capital “L”).

 Orelo offers you over a hundred styles to choose from.
 And if you really want a good logo design tip, go a step further and create an animated version, Orelo makes it a lot easier, as it also comes as a variable font.
-An animated logo can work well in various digital applications—something you may want to take into account when creating a website.
+An animated logo can work well in various digital applications—something you may want to take into account when you create your own website.

 09. Gotham